 Boston Scientific, another company that manufactures IVC filters, was hit with a wrongful death lawsuit in 2015 after the family of Cinthia K. Ratliff alleged its Greenfield vena cava filter caused severe injuries that led to her death.
 According to the suit filed in the U.S. District Court for the Southern District of Ohio, design defects caused the device to fail and perforate Ratliff’s vena cava, resulting in the severe internal bleeding from which she died in 2013.
 The autopsy report confirmed the allegation, listing the cause of death as “perforation of inferior vena cava by greenfield filter with retroperitoneal hemorrhage.”

 The case was dismissed in March 2017 when a settlement agreement was reached.

 Filing an IVC Filter Lawsuit

 If you or a loved one has experienced complications as a result of an IVC filter, you may be entitled to file a claim.
-Contact us and we’ll do our best to help you find a lawyer with experience in these types of cases.
+Contact us if you’d like to speak with a lawyer about your situation.